🚀 Ship faster with premium components 🚀

 useForm Hook

 The Form component comes with a useForm hook that you can use to manipulate the form and listen to form events.
-To use the hook, call useForm with a selector that selects the form that you want to use.
+To use the hook, call useForm with a selector or DOM element that selects the form that you want to use.
 In the above example, we used the id of the form:

 Selecting forms using the useForm hook